Pelagicore/software-factory/docs/chapters/baseplatform/building-PELUX-sources.rst

 This chapter details how to download and configure the sources of a PELUX build, so that an image can be built.

-To obtain a PELUX release, simply download the manifest (`pelux.xml`) used for building, and decide what image to build.
-Currently there are two versions:
-`core-image-pelux-minimal` and `core-image-pelux-qtauto-neptune`.
-The latter being a version that includes `Qt Automotive Suite`_ components that enable the NeptuneUI demo application.

 A note on development images
 ----------------------------
 Both PELUX images are available as `-dev` variants, which include some extra